Mosheh Oinounou

 Mosheh Oinounou (born May 21, 1982) is an American media executive who most recently served as executive producer of CBS Evening News.

 Biography

-Oinounou was raised in Prairie View, Illinois and graduated from Stevenson High School.
-He is a graduate of George Washington University where he received a BA in Political Communication and an MA in Security Policy Studies.
+Oinounou was raised in Prairie View, Illinois in a Jewish family.
+He graduated from Stevenson High School.

+OInounou, known as Mosh or Mo, is a graduate of George Washington University where he received a BA in Political Communication and an MA in Security Policy Studies.
 He served as editor in chief of the school's biweekly newspaper, The GW Hatchet and was active in Hillel International.
 He began his media career as a producer at Fox News Channel, initially for Fox News Sunday and later as the network's embedded producer traveling with the 2008 McCain presidential campaign.
 He later worked as an international editor at Bloomberg TV where he covered the great recession and the 2011 Fukushima nuclear disaster.